HTTP Request Stubbing Techniques

 Debugging Workflow:

-1. Trace unmatched network requests via framework-specific interceptors (onUnhandledRequest: 'error' in MSW, cy.intercept fallbacks, or Playwright page.on('requestfailed')).
+1. Trace unmatched network requests via framework-specific interceptors (onUnhandledRequest: 'error' in MSW, Playwright page.on('requestfailed', ...)).

 2. Verify handler registration order and priority resolution.
-MSW and Cypress resolve routes in reverse registration order; place specific paths before wildcards.
+MSW resolves routes in registration order; Cypress resolves the last matching intercept.
+Place specific paths before wildcards.

 CI Pipeline Integration Rules